-To maximize the flavor in this delicate herb, add it at the end, not in the cooking process.
+To maximize the flavor of this delicate herb, add it at the end, not in the cooking process.

 Cilantro is also known as coriander and people usually have pretty strong feelings about it.
 Most people either love it or hate it; it can play tricks on your taste buds.
 For people who love it, they think it has a sweet, refreshing flavor.
 But for those whose taste buds repel it, they think it has a “soapy” flavor.
 It also has a very strong smell.

 When using cilantro, less is better.
 Add just a little then add more to taste.
 Adding too much at once can completely overwhelm the dish.